foxglove/foxglove-cli/README.md

 Interact with data stored remotely in the Foxglove platform, directly from the command line.

+Once you've installed the CLI tool, run `foxglove -h` from the command line for a complete list of subcommands, arguments, and usage details.

 ## Installation

 Download the latest release for your OS and architecture: